MQTT with LavinMQ

 Clustering with MQTT

 In a clustered setup, LavinMQ replicates retained messages across nodes.
-To ensure followers forward MQTT traffic to the leader, configure the following in your settings:
+To ensure followers forward MQTT traffic to the leader, configure the following settings:

 ---|---|